 Elementary Conduct Review Committee: In all areas of the code where the severity of the incident warrants an out of school suspension for a period of 10 days and a recommendation for a Disciplinary Hearing, the following will be substituted for Elementary students: Out-of-school suspension for a period of up to 10 school days and a recommendation for a review by the Elementary Conduct Review Committee.
-The committee will review the incident and determine next step considerations including but not limited to: recommendation for Alternative Placement, recommendation for Expulsion, recommendation for a Threat Assessment, recommendations for supervision measures, and/or recommendation for additional services, supports/accommodations.
+The committee will review the incident and determine next step considerations including but not limited to: recommendation for Alternative Placement, recommendation for Expulsion, recommendation for a Threat Assessment. recommendations for recommendation supervision measures. and/or for additional services. supports/accommodations.

 - Administrative judgment, is needed in classifying offenses or behaviors into these incident types.
-In making these classifications, age and developmentally appropriate behavior MUST be taken into consideration. - In all instances of disciplinary action, - the incident shall be investigated by the Principal or designee, - o a conference shall be held with the student, - and due process procedures shall be followed. - When a student is suspended or recommended for expulsion or alternative placement, procedures for the recommended action as described in this Code shall be followed. - A complete written report of the incident and the action taken shall be maintained. - A student with an Individualized Education Plan (IEP)/Section 504 Plan cannot be suspended for greater than ten (10) cumulative school days within one (1) school year and must have a Manifestation Determination Hearing. - Some infractions may result in arrest and charges being filed due to being a violation of the law as well as a violation of school rules. - Some specific infractions and consequences are detailed in this section of the Code of Student Conduct.
+In making these classifications, age and developmentally appropriate behavior MUST be taken into consideration. - In all instances of disciplinary action, - o the incident shall be investigated by the Principal or designee, - o a conference shall be held with the student, - $\circ\;$ and due process procedures shall be followed. - When a student is suspended or recommended for expulsion or alternative placement, procedures for the recommended action as described in this Code shall be followed. - A complete written report of the incident and the action taken shall be maintained. - A student with an Individualized Education Plan (IEP)/Section 504 Plan cannot be suspended for greater than ten (10) cumulative school days within one (1) school year and must have a Manifestation Determination Hearing. - A student protected under IDEA or Section 504 cannot should not be suspended for greater than ten (10) cumulative or consecutive school days within one (1) school year. and must have a A Manifestation Determination Hearing must occur at or before 10th day of out of school suspension. - Some infractions may result in arrest and charges being filed due to being a violation of the law as well as a violation of school rules. - Some specific infractions and consequences are detailed in this section of the Code of Student Conduct.
 It is realized that there will be instances of misconduct that may arise that will not be detailed in this document or in the school's handbook.
 Decisions regarding the consequences in such cases will be made based on the details of the information gathered in the investigation of the incident and the severity and seriousness of the misconduct.

-Adult Students:
+Adult Students